 The Gavel retains copyright on all articles.
 The Gavel freely grants permission to others to reprint the article, upon their agreement to acknowledge the copyright.
 The editors may make editorial changes to an article, without changing its substance.

-A photo of the author should accompany the article with a few lines of biographical information and submitted via e-mail to The Gavel Editor, Atticus Wegman at email@example.com or to firstname.lastname@example.org.
+A photo of the author should accompany the article with a few lines of biographical information and submitted via e-mail to The Gavel Editor, Brooke Bove at firstname.lastname@example.org or to email@example.com.
 Additional photos related to the article may also be submitted for consideration.

 The submission deadlines are listed below: